Sagebrew/com.sagebrew.web/sagebrew/help_center/documents/privileges/1_participate_in_the_conversation.md

 Solutions if you desire.
 If somebody comes up with a Solution that seems to cover more ground than yours, there is no shame in Conceding to that person's solution!
-In fact, by Conceding to a better solution, you've shown that you're here to find the best answer to a problem and not to argue a moot point!
+In fact, by Conceding to a better solution, you've shown that you're here to find the best solution to a problem and not to argue a moot point!
 {% endif %}

 Time to stir the brew!